-Smart has released a new preview image of its upcoming electric SUV before the car's full reveal at the Munich motor show in September.
+Smart has released new teaser images of the concept that will preview its upcoming electric SUV at the forthcoming Munich motor show.

 As previously reported by Autocar, the new five-door model is known by the codename HX11 and will be built in China.

-The new image gives little away, beyond confirming the SUV will have a panoramic roof and gold contrasting windowline, but earlier sketches showed the outline design of the car, including its sharp headlights, wide wheels and prominent roof bars.
+Previsouly released teasers give little away, beyond confirming the SUV will have a panoramic roof and a gold contrasting windowline.
+However, earlier sketches outlined the design of the car, including its sharp headlights, wide wheels and prominent roof bars.

 The Smart logo appears on part of the rear bodywork, while concealed door handles, a large panoramic roof and illuminated elements also feature as part of the car’s design.